cryptobuks1/pay/README.md

 ## Getting started

-Before you begin you'll need to have Node.js v8 installed.
+Before you begin, you'll need to have Node.js v8 installed.
 There are several options for installation.
 One method is to use nvm to easily switch between different versions, or download directly from Node.js.

 ### Installing